 How to File for Unemployment Benefits

-- Be honest and accurate in all your statement, as they will be checked.
+- Be honest and accurate in all your statements, as they will be checked.

-- You cannot receive benefits if you were fired for failing to do your job
+- You may receive benefits if you were fired for failing to do your job.

-- You will be interviewed by Employment Insurance Claims Office
+- Employment Insurance Claims Office will interview you.

 Unemployment Check List – Things you Need to Do

-Network with friends, family, and past co-workers – A great way to find out about a job opening, is through word of mouth!
-Let people you know, you are looking for a new job.
+- Network with friends, family, and past co-workers – A great way to find out about a job opening is through word of mouth!
+Let people know you are looking for a new job.

-Manage your savings – If you have savings add it to your budget and use it for essential things like rent or mortgage.
+- Manage your savings – If you have savings, add them to your budget and use it for essential things like rent or mortgage.

-Make Use of Food Pantries – No one likes to ask for charity.
-However, it is good to know there are food pantries and food backs near you.
+- Make Use of Food Pantries – No one likes to ask for charity.
+However, it is good to know there are food pantries and food banks near you.
 They help feed your family for a short while.

-Apply for Expedited SNAP – Expedited SNAP benefits are provided to families in emergency situations.
+- Apply for Expedited SNAP – Expedited SNAP benefits are provided to families in emergencies.
 You may be able eligible for the second month you are out of work.
 This is because they count your income for the previous month.

-Catholic Charities is a non-profit organization that works with community organization corporations and the government to give back to the community.
-If you need help with groceries, most locations have pantries and you can walk in to get a few bags of groceries for the family.
+Catholic Charities is a non-profit organization that works with community organizations, corporations, and the government to give back to the community.
+If you need help with groceries, most locations have pantries, and you can walk in to get a few bags of groceries for the family.
 Catholic Charities help with many issues, not just rent and utilities.
 They also,

 - Pay bills